OpenSILEX/community-dev/docs/localInstallation.md

 ### Files

-I recommand you to create a folder where you will download all the required files:
+I recommend you to create a folder where you will download all the required files:
 ```bash
 mkdir ~/OpenSILEX
 ```